FAQ Questions and answers about the Green Finance Alliance

 • Promoting climate governance and mainstreaming in all relevant areas of business

-The list of criteria contains measures relating directly to the companies’ core business.
+The criteria catalogue contains measures relating directly to the companies’ core business.
 The focus is on alignment with the 1.5 degree target and thus the continuous reduction of greenhouse gas emissions (phase-out of coal, petroleum, and natural gas).

-The criteria that apply are science-based and binding for the financial companies’ lending, investment, and insurance business.
-Compliance is verified through an annual monitoring process.
-The list of criteria focusses on requirements for the phase-out of fossil fuels, the expansion of green business activities, and transparent annual climate reporting.
+The criteria are science-based and mandatory for the financial companies’ lending, investment, and insurance business.
+Compliance with the criteria is reviewed in an annual monitoring process.
+The criteria focus on requirements for the phase-out of fossil fuels, the expansion of green business activities, and transparent annual climate reporting.

 Other criteria relate to operational ecology, i.e. the climate-friendly conduct of the companies themselves.
 Key topics in this regard include a travel policy, procurement practices, the use of electricity generated by renewable energy sources, and the introduction of an operational environmental management system (EMAS).